hmlendea/iptv-playlist-aggregator/README.md

  - *Id* (string): The ID of the provider.
 You can put anything here, used only to distinguish between them.
  - *IsEnabled* (bool): Indicates whether this provider will be used or not.
  - *Priority* (int): The lower the value, the sooner the provider will be processed.
 Try to make sure the most reliable providers are processed first, as once a channel is matched with a provider, it will be ignored for all other providers after it.
- - *DontCache* (bool): (Optional) Indicates whether this provider's playlist should be cached or not.
+ - *AllowCaching* (bool): (Optional) Indicates whether this provider's playlist should be cached or not.
 Useful when the provider updates the playlist multiple times a day.
-By default it's false.
+By default it's true.
  - *UrlFormat* (string): The URL to the m3u playlist file of that provider.
 Replace the date part of the URL with a timestamp format.
 For example, *2019-05-19* will be replaced with *{0:yyyy-MM-dd}*.
 The *0* is the calendar day that is processed (today, or one of the previous ones depending on the *daysToCheck* setting)
  - *ChannelNameOverride* (string): (Optional) The channel name override for all the channels in the provider's playlist.